f32c/f32c/rtl/proj/xilinx/zybo/zinq_xram_ddr3/README.md

 On sources, navigate to zynq instance and click "make HDL wrapper" and "generate output products"

+In sources, right clicking of zynq instace can view HDL wrapper source, that is important to see right names and bit widths of the signals

-Recompile bitstream
+Recompile bitstream (click Generate Bitstream and wait 10 minutes)

 # Bitstream works

 Board must first boot to linux.
 Select jumper SD/QSPI/JTAG to QSPI possition (jumper in the middle)

-Power the board, yellow TX/RX should blink as linux print boot messages and green MIO7 will light for several seconds and when it turns off, linux has mostly booted.
+Power the board, yellow LEDs near TX/RX should blink as linux prints boot messages and green LED MIO7 will turn on and be lit for some time (less than 1 minute).
+When MIO7 LED turns off, linux has mostly booted to the point when we can upload f32c DDR3 bitstream.

-Then upload bitstream over JTAG.
+So upload bitstream over JTAG (xc3sprog works)

-It shows fading leds, and LED3 has to blink, indicating that ZYNQ is clocked.

-Bitstream also displays HDMI test picture,
+f32c shows fading on LED0-2, and LED3 should be blinking at cca 1Hz rate, indicating that ZYNQ is outputing some clock, what means that it should have some input clock too.
+Without LED3 blinking it not expected that DDR3 will work.

+Bitstream will display HDMI and VGA test picture, but that is no indication that DDR3 works.
+Try to upload blink to SDRAM, note that LED0-2 correspond to arduino pins 8-10, while examples use pin 13 for LED so edit it first to 8 and if that blinks, DDR3 is working

 # Problems

-Some dirtyness fixes in address.
+Some dirty fixes in address relocation and handling probably 64-bit memory as 32-bit access

 I have not exported hardware design to SDK and compiled my own FSBL or linux, but used stock installation from factory.

-Those steps may be needed to reconfigure ZYNQ into more suitable DDR3 behaviour and clocks
+Those steps may be needed to reconfigure ZYNQ into more suitable and cleaner DDR3 behaviour and clocks.